 All employees receive regular mandated training on ethical behaviours.
-In November 2021 we engaged the services of a new compliance training partner that provides the platform for new and improved modern slavery awareness refresher training.
+During 2022 roll-out of a new training platform was completed which includes the mandatory annual completion of the new and improved modern slavery awareness refresher training.
 The training aims to help our employees identify and report the signs of forced labour and worker exploitation and aims to encourage them to report where a colleague may be showing signs of injury or malnourishment.
-Roll-out on the new platform is scheduled throughout 2022.